 They deserve to know what could be affecting them.

-Your biological male relatives are the ones that are now at an increased risk of developing prostate cancer.
-Although it is good to let your cousins and your uncles know, the first place to begin is with these family members.
+Your biological female relatives are the ones who are affected by this, so they need to know.
+Although it is good to let your cousins, and your aunts know, the first place to begin is with these family members.

 There is two simple things they need to know.
 Their risk has now increased, and they should be getting tested with experts and specialists who understand this increased risk.